psi-maker/IoT-EdgeAI/Intel EdgeAI/DevOps.md

 *	The image is actually descripted as a matrix.
 For OpenCV of Python，image is the NumPy array, can be changed by .transpose and .reshape method/function

 # Model optimizer
+If a model is not one of the pre-converted models in the Pre-Trained Models OpenVINO provides, we required the step of model optimizer to move onto the Inference Engine.